nathan-fiscaletti/coattail/README.md

     <img src="./logo.png" />
 </p>

+> This project is still in it's infancy and should not be used in any production environments or for any application that handles sensitive data.

 # Coattail

+**"Ride the Coattails"** _To succeed by virtue of association._

+Coattail was based on the practice of ["Coattail Investing" or "Copy Trading"](https://www.investopedia.com/terms/c/coattailinvesting.asp).
+Unlike those practices, which are aimed at mimicking the trades made by well known investors, Coattail targets real-time notification of events.
+While it is only based on this investment practice and **not intended to be used for investment purposes**, it mimics the concept in that an action performed by one party can trigger actions to be performed by one or more other parties.
+Coattail takes this a step further however allowing for a waterfall effect to take place.

-Coattail is a secure [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) remote execution and data publication service.
+In more technical terms, Coattail is a secure [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) remote execution and data publication service.
 It's intention is to provide a generic publication mechanism in which subscribers can utilize the publication data in anyway they see fit.

-> This project is still in it's infancy and should not be used in any production environments or for any application that handles sensitive data.

 ![Preview](./docs/images/preview-2.gif)